-If the Zen of handwashing dishes somehow escapes you, a dishwasher is the answer to the otherwise relentless tedium.
-Dishwashers have evolved in many aspects beyond to make after-meal cleanups less of a drag.
-In addition to being superior time and water savers, modern dishwashers boast amazing cleaning power, efficient energy consumption, and various forms of dirt-detect technology.
-In addition, some models can even be scheduled to clean at a specific time and can connect to the Wi-Fi for convenient control on the go.
+Dishwashers have evolved.
+In addition to being superior time and water savers, modern dishwashers also boast amazing cleaning power, efficient energy consumption, and multiple dirt-detection technologies.
+In addition, some models can be scheduled to clean at a specific time and can connect to the Wi-Fi for convenient control on the go.

 Whether you prefer a no-frills, cheap dishwasher or want one with all the bells and whistles, there is bound to be something that will suit your needs and budget.
 Below are the best cheap dishwasher deals happening right now at the nation’s favorite retailers.
 We’ve done the research for you and pooled together numerous brand-name models in varying sizes, with different features, and at multiple price points.
 We also tossed in a few buying tips to help you take home the perfect one for your kitchen on the cheap.